Statement at 48th Session of the UN Human Rights Council

 We thank you.

-Civic space in the Democratic Republic of the Congo (DRC) is rated as "repressed" by the CIVICUS Monitor
+Civic space in Mozambique is rated as obstructed by the CIVICUS Monitor